DevonKirby/Full-Stack-Rescue-Animal-System/README.md

 ---

 ## 📦 Features

-- Add, update, and delete rescue animals (dogs, monkeys)
+- Add, update, and delete rescue animals (dogs, monkeys) (WIP)
-- Track animal status: trained, reserved, in service
+- Track animal status: trained, reserved, in service (WIP)
-- RESTful API with MongoDB backend
+- RESTful API with MongoDB backend (WIP)
-- React frontend with form handling and dynamic tables
+- React frontend with form handling and dynamic tables (WIP)
 - Built with scalability and modularity in mind

 ---